 Don enjoys theatrical lighting design, and has designed lights for Chicago,

-Cabaret, Bye Bye Birdie, and
+Cabaret, Bye Bye Birdie, and many others:

 Don also likes to travel, cook, bike, garden, watch (and discuss) movies, program computers, and play strategy games.
 Lately, he has been getting obsessed with baking loaves of crusty bread.
 Most importantly, he is delighted when he can spend time with his wife, Kembra, and their crazy adorable dog, Nutmeg.